istio/istio.io/WEBSITE.md

 - `solutions/single.html` for displaying single solution

 ### Functions in .ts directory
-`handleFaqBlocks()`: for expanding and collapsing FAQ blocks dynamically `getByTag()`: returns an element whose tagname matches the specified string `getByClass()`: returns an element whose class name matches the specified string `toggleActiveHeader()`: for adding a shadow to the header once user scrolls past a specific point on the page
+- `handleFaqBlocks()` for expanding and collapsing FAQ blocks dynamically
+- `getByTag()` returns an element whose tagname matches the specified string
+- `getByClass()` returns an element whose class name matches the specified string
+- `toggleActiveHeader()` for adding a shadow to the header once user scrolls past a specific point on the page

 ### Functions in static directory
-`categories-filter` - window class with methods which enable filtering lists of objects
+- `categories-filter` window class with methods which enable filtering lists of objects